nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

 > Details section

-- Select the framework of your choice, here we will select `voila` (mandatory)
+- Select the framework of your choice, here we will select `panel` (mandatory)
 - Select the conda env, make sure it is same as jupyter notebook environment (mandatory)
 - In the relative path copy your notebook's path (example: `demo-dashboards/tutorial/insights.ipynb`) (mandatory)
 - Click on the save button